-We have selected these Grobet Swiss files to aid the rodmaker in his or her craft.
+We have selected these premier Swiss-made files to aid the rodmaker in his or her craft.
 Many rodmakers balked at the expense of these precision files in the last catalog, but after purchasing a set, called to thank us for suggesting them.
 They turn a thirty minute (and sometimes iffy procedure) into a quick three to five minute job with consistently successful results.
 Use the #6 cut to fit the male slides to size.
 Work in increments of two to three light passes across the male slide, then test fit – you can’t add metal once it’s gone!
-Then take one or two passes with the #8 cut to smooth the fit.
-For final polishing, use our Micro-abrasive Paper Set.
+For smaller diameter ferrules, or as you’re getting close to final fit, retreat to a single pass of the #6 between test fittings.
+Once the male seats to full depth, or nearly full depth, then take one or two passes with the #8 cut to smooth the fit.
+For final polishing, use our micro-abrasive Polishing Papers…the blue paper in particular.
 Lapping files should be used with a lathe, but can be used by hand.
 Ours come standard with a hardwood handle because lathes and an unhandled file are a very dangerous combination.

 In the comparison shot, the relatively coarse #6 Cut is on top, and you can clearly see the texture of the file; the #8 Cut is on the bottom and it looks and feels like steel velvet, almost indiscernible, but oh so effective.